 Accessible Route to Beaver Street

 CAMPUS | ARC Architects

-Bentley's new multi-purpose arena will be used for campus-wide events and be the home rink for their NCAA Division 1 hockey team.
-Anticipated completion date: spring 2018.
+Bentley's new 76,000 square foot arena earned LEED Platinum certification in 2018 and was named the most environmentally sustainable arena in the U.S. This multi-purpose arena hosts campus-wide events and is the home rink for their NCAA Division 1 hockey team.

-The outdoor plaza has been scaled to accommodate 2,000-3,400 person events, yet be approachable with native plantings and permeable paving to reduce storm water.
-The project is pursuing LEED silver certification.
+The outdoor plaza has been scaled to accommodate 2,000-3,400 person events, yet be approachable with native winter-interest plantings and over 4,000 square feet of permeable paving to reduce storm water.

 Image by ARC